 Contax T2 Point & Shoot Film Camera

 The fashionable over-hyped over-priced 35mm point and shoot film camera.
-Is it any good?
-Contax T2 review and photos comparing to Leica (+YouTube) .
+Is it worth it?
+Detailed Contax T2 review, photos, Leica vs Contax T2 comparison + YouTube.

 A special thanks to Patreon Richard for gifting me his beautiful Contax T2 camera together with a Contax RX and a pile of film.
 Thanks so much!